cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-devices/warp/deployment/index.md

 # Deploy WARP to your organization

-Depending on how your organization is structured, you can deploy WARP in one of three ways:
+Depending on how your organization is structured, you can deploy WARP in one of two ways:

 * [Manual deployment](/connections/connect-devices/warp/deployment/manual-deployment).
 If you are a small organization, asking your users to download the client themselves and type in the required settings is the ideal way to get started with WARP.